LibraryCarpentry/lc-open-refine/_episodes/13-looking-up-data.md

 The next exercise demonstrates this two stage process in full.

 >## Retrieving journal details from CrossRef via ISSN
 >Because retrieving data from external URLs takes time, this exercise targets a single line in the data.
-In reality you would want to run this over many rows (and probably go and do something else while it ran)
+In reality you would want to run this over many rows (and probably go and do something else while it ran).
 >
 >* Select a single row from the data set which contains an ISSN by:
 >    * Clicking the star icon for the relevant row in the first column